ATTENTION: Night-Sky programs are starting to be offered again, staff permitting. Please call the Visitor Center for

 Visitors are drawn to the park to learn about the monumental Chacoan sites, to view the pecked and painted images on canyon walls, to observe scattered pieces of pottery, and to ponder the greatness of the Chacoan world.
 It is natural to wish for a connection with the people who flourished in this stark and challenging place.
 The night sky, so clear and brilliant at Chaco Canyon, is a special connection that we all share, as we look to the skies to better understand our place on earth.

-Chaco's night sky programs are generally offered from April through October on Friday, and Saturday nights.
+Chaco's night sky programs are generally offered from April through October.
 Contact the park to verify times and dates.

 To see images taken from the park's observatory visit the photo gallery on this web site.

-March 20: Spring Equinox Programs are presented at Casa Rinconada, a Chacoan great kiva and religious structure, at sunrise.
+Spring Equinox: Program is presented at Casa Rinconada, a Chacoan great kiva, at sunrise.
 Join park staff to observe the alignment of the building with the equinox sunrise.

-June 21 & 22: Summer Solstice Programs are presented at Casa Rinconada, a Chacoan great kiva and religious structure, at sunrise.
+Summer Solstice: Sunrise program is presented at Casa Rinconada, a Chacoan great kiva.
 Join park staff to observe the sunrise and the solstice marker of light inside the kiva.

-September 22: Autumn Equinox Program will be presented at Casa Rinconada, a Chacoan great kiva and religious structure, at sunrise.
+Autumn Equinox: Program is held at Casa Rinconada, a Chacoan great kiva, at sunrise.
 Join park staff to observe the alignment of the building with the equinox sunrise.